-- a.
+a.
 The Board of Directors shall appoint the members of the Ethics Committee and its chair.
 Members of the Ethics Committee shall satisfy the standards of independence for "independent directors" as set forth in these Bylaws.
-No director of the Board shall be appointed to the Ethics Committee. - b.
+No director of the Board shall be appointed to the Ethics Committee.

+b.
 The Ethics Committee shall -

-- 1. Assist in the creation and implementation of the USAA Code of Ethics; - 2.
-Report to the Board on all ethical issues, to include an annual review of USAA Conflict of Interest Forms for the Board of Directors, CEO and/or other as requested and provide annual review meeting minutes to the Board of Directors; - 3.
+- 1. Assist in the creation and implementation of the USAA Code of Ethics and Conflict of Interest Policy; - 2.
+Report to the Board on all ethical issues, to include an annual review of USAA Conflict of Interest Forms for the Board of Directors, CEO, Standing Committees and/or others as requested and provide annual review meeting minutes to the Board of Directors; - 3.
 If requested by the Board of Justice in connection with any Complaint, review and investigate matters of ethical impropriety and make recommendations or render decisions on such matters to the Board of Justice; - 4.
 Review and provide guidance on ethical questions presented to it by the Board, officers, committee and task force members, volunteers, staff and USAA members, including with respect to the USAA Conflict of Interest Policy; and - 5.
 Perform such other duties as assigned by the Board.